 Our charity goes to great lengths to maintain the Almshouses to a high standard and to do our best to safeguard the comfort of our residents in order that they can live independently as long as they are able.

 These dwellings were erected in 1682 by Dr John Townson, vicar of Bremhill and son of Robert Townson, the Bishop of Salisbury.
 Originally built in 'limewashed limestone rubble with ashlar ridge stone mullioned windows', in what Pevsner refers to as 'the local vernacular style'.
 The Almshouses were originally designed to accommodate the needy widows of the parish and were administered by the Church.
 This is no longer the case as we now have a panel of eight Trustees who consider all applications.
-Lord Lansdowne is an active supporter of our cause as well as our Chairman.
+Lord Lansdowne is an active supporter of our cause.

 There were originally eight dwellings in total; each on two floors, access to the upper floor, which was the sleeping area, was by ladder.
 There was a communal washhouse and privy where the pretty garden now stands.